About your iTunes Match subscription

 - Agree to the iTunes Match Terms and Conditions. iTunes will automatically scan your iTunes library for matches.

 - A status indicator lets you track the scan's progress.
 You can manually pause and resume the scan at any time by clicking the Stop or Start button.
 If at any time during the matching and uploading process you lose your Internet connection or experience a power outage, iTunes will automatically resume where it left off the next time you open iTunes.

 - Once iTunes has completed scanning, matching, and uploading any unmatched songs, click Done.

 The download icon will be displayed next to items that are available for download from iCloud.
 If the download button is not visible, this means that the item already exists locally in your iTunes library.

-When you subscribe to iTunes Match from an iOS device, your local tracks (tracks that live on your device) will not be matched or uploaded to iCloud.
+When you subscribe to iTunes Match from an iOS device, your local songs (songs that live on your device) will not be matched or uploaded to your iCloud Music Library.
 Sign in with your Apple ID on a computer to match and upload your local music library.

 - Make sure that your iOS device is running iOS 7.1 or later.

 - Tap Settings > Music.